BrendenEum/Website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a PhD candidate in Social & Decision Neuroscience at Caltech and a member of the Rangel Neuroeconomics Lab.
 I utilize tools from cognitive neuroscience, economics, and computational psychology to study how attention and context affect human decision-making.
-Prior to coming to Caltech, I earned my MA in Economics from Columbia University and served as the Joint Micro and Macroeconomics Research Associate at the Columbia Business School.
+Prior to coming to Caltech, I earned my MA in Economics from Columbia University and completed a predoctoral fellowship at the Columbia Business School.
 Outside of academics, I am an avid rock climber, snowboarder, and hiker.